davidrsch/gh_projects/README.md

 ## Requirements

 - Sign in to GitHub in VS Code when prompted.
 The extension requests these scopes:

+- Sign in to GitHub in VS Code when prompted.
+The extension requests these scopes:
 	- read:project – required to read Projects v2
 	- repo – required if you need to read projects linked to private repositories
+	- read:org – read organization membership and org-level data
+	- read:user – read basic user profile information

 Notes on scopes:
 - The GitHub CLI manual mentions a minimum token scope of “project” for gh project; in VS Code’s authentication provider the equivalent read scope is “read:project”, which is sufficient for reading Projects v2.
 The “repo” scope is needed for private repo access.